sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

     - Change the log level for some components from Notice to Info.
     - Reboot.
     - Verify the log level is "Notice".
+  - Verify that we able change the log level for all the components.